Skip to main content

 Click here to download the degree plan for the WOST Minor.

-The LGBT minor is housed within the Women's, Gender & Sexuality Studies Program in the College of Liberal Arts and Social Sciences (624 AH) and is administered by Dr. Guillermo de los Reyes.
+The LGBT Studies Minor is housed within the Women's, Gender & Sexuality Studies Program in the College of Liberal Arts and Social Sciences (624 AH).
+Up to 6 hours of approved transfer substitutes will be accepted toward the minor.
+If you have questions about this minor contact Dr. Guillermo de los Reyes.

 Click here to download the degree plan for the LGBT Minor.